2/12/2019

 Michael Mueller

-Hi.
+Yeah, hi.
 Two questions.
-First, what do you see as being your average annual development spend over the next five years given how the pipeline is ramping up?
-And then second, for the billion four disposition target, should we think of that as that's what you want to sell this year?
-So if you're active on, more active on the acquisition side, you know, we should be thinking of equity for incremental funding or can we see that disposition number scale up more?
-First is I'm
+First, what do you see as being your average annual development spend over the next five years, given how the pipeline is ramping up?
+And then second, for the Billion Forward Disposition Target, should we think of that as, That's what you want to sell this year.
+So if you're active on, more active on the acquisition side, you know, we should be thinking of equity for incremental funding, or could we see that disposition number scale up more?

 speaker